yoshi415/djcity_chrome_extension/README.md

   Will only download each type of song once with this option.
 - Use overlay (top left) of screen to toggle options as well.
 - When overlay is visible, press `shift + arrow-up` or `shift + arrow-down` to change between song types.

-## Installation

-1. Click download zip (top right) & unpack to a directory you want to store the files in
-2. Open Chrome -> Settings -> Extensions or chrome://extensions
-3. Click 'Developer Mode' in top right & then 'Load unpacked extension...'
-4. Select 'plugin/extension' folder & unclick 'Developer Mode'

 ## Images